luisgizirian/augmented-driving/README.md

 # Augmented Driving

+**Please note!** The experiments in this repository should be considered to be in beta.
+Significant portions of these experiments are subject to change without warning (although accesible through repo's history). **No part of this code should be considered stable.**

 ## Building trust towards self driving, one step at a time.

 We want to show what an automated driving computer sees at any time and how it reacts.
 This understanding will bridge the gap between delegating man-to-machine driving task, accelerating adoption of self driving technologies.